Arcade Fire's Will Butler offers update on band's new album

 Read More: Arcade Fire bring ‘Everything Now’ tour to a close with superlative, political Life Is Beautiful headline set

-The musician, who’s the brother of frontman Win, is set to release his second solo record ‘Generations’ in September, and recently shared its first single ‘Surrender’.
+The musician, who’s the brother of frontman Win, is set to release his second solo record ‘Generations’ in September, and has today (July 14) shared its first single ‘Surrender’.

 In a new interview with NME, Butler spoke of the inspiration behind the new project – and discussed being in the studio with Arcade Fire prior to the coronavirus crisis taking hold.